Benefits-eligible employees have a variety of options for Leaves of Absence: (listed below).

 Massachusetts Paid Medical Leave: Employees may take up to 20 weeks of paid Medical Leave in a benefit year due to the employee’s own serious health condition that incapacitates the employee from performing the essential functions of the employee’s job.

 - Up to 12 weeks to bond with a child during the first 12 months after the child’s birth, adoption, or foster placement.
-(Note that with the new bonding policy, parents with new children in 2020 may be eligible for additional leave time in 2021.)

 - Up to 26 weeks to provide care to a family member who is a covered service member.